19hours/sg-statutes/Acts/Parking Places Act.md

 2\.
 In this Act, unless the context otherwise requires —

-“Authority” means the Land Transport Authority of Singapore established under the Land Transport Authority of Singapore Act;
+“Authority” means the Land Transport Authority of Singapore established under the Land Transport Authority of Singapore Act (Cap.
+158A);

-“driver” includes the person for the time being in charge or control of a vehicle, and “drive” shall be construed accordingly;
+“driver” includes the person for the time being in charge or in control of a vehicle, and “drive” shall be construed accordingly;

 “heavy vehicle” means —